Prostate Cancer Treatments

 Radiation oncologist: a physician specializing in treating cancer with radiation therapy.

 Radiologist: a physician who uses X-rays and other imaging tests to diagnose disease.

 Urologist: a physician who has specialized knowledge and surgical skills regarding problems of the urinary tract.

 Our team of experts customize prostate cancer treatment plans for each patient and may include prostate cancer surgery, radiation therapy and/or chemotherapy.

-- Robotic surgery: the third option is robotic-assisted surgery.
+Robotic surgery: the third option is robotic-assisted surgery.
 In 2003, Aurora St. Luke's Medical Center acquired the state-of-the-art daVinci® Surgical System.
 We were the first Wisconsin hospital to perform this minimally invasive form of surgery.
 Since that time, we have performed thousands of operations using robotic surgery─more than any other hospital in the state.
-Worldwide, removing the cancerous prostate, using this surgical system, has been done over 7,600 times.
 These precise procedures require smaller incisions and help speed the recovery process for most patients.

 With all types of surgery, there are risks of side effects including possible urinary incontinence or impotence, though these side effects may lessen over time.
 The risk of having these side effects increases with age.